 Ibig kong matulog sa dating duyan ko Inang

 When the ship arrived in Manila, “Sa Ugoy Ng Duyan” was finished.
 What started as a melody from a lullaby evolved into an endearing song about one’s longing to a time when our mothers’ voice and the gentle rocking of the hammock were enough to pacify our restless spirits.
-A time we’d never think twice of revisiting, if only we could turn back the clock.
+The time we’d never think twice revisiting, if only we could turn back the clock.

 A Mother’s Legacy

 Since its conception, “Sa Ugoy Ng Duyan” has been played in various forms and venues, leaving many listeners teary-eyed.
-First performed by classical singers Aurelio Estanislao and Evelyn Mandac, the song is now interpreted by an endless list of popular idols, finding new audience from different social classes and walks of life.
+First performed by classical singers Aurelio Estanislao and Evelyn Mandac, the song is now interpreted by an endless list of popular idols, finding a new audience from different social classes and walks of life.

 It also became the fourth part of the Suite Pastorale, Lucio’s 1956 musical piece that vividly depicts the beauty and romance of his hometown, Angono, Rizal.

 Lucio San Pedro, or “Maestro” as he was fondly called, produced several compositions after “Sa Ugoy Ng Duyan.”
 But it’s this masterpiece that he will always be remembered for.
 Proclaimed a National Artist in 1991, the Maestro spent his last days composing or conducting symphonic poems near the lake, undeterred by the advertisers and establishments who selfishly used “Sa Ugoy Ng Duyan” without his permission.

 He died in 2002 of a heart attack, a few days before his fellow National Artist and collaborator Levi Celerio succumbed to multiple organ failure.

-Both pillars of Philippine music, these two men left us with a legacy that immortalizes a mother’s, unconditional love.
+Both pillars of Philippine music, these two men left us with a legacy immortalizing a mother’s unconditional love.
 A love that inspires and keeps our feet on the ground.
 A love that can move mountains and bring out the great in us.